-- one monthly wage after 25 years of service; - 40% to 110% of the employee's monthly salary depending on seniority in the Group at the age of ii.
-NAFTA Germany and its subsidiaries
+- one monthly wage after 25 years of service; - 40% to 110% of the employee's monthly salary depending on seniority in the Group at the age of 50.

 The Companies had created expectations on the part of its employees that it will continue to provide the benefits and it is management's judgement that it is not probable that the Group will cease to provide them.